 I had just completed a business makeover of Eklund’s, an agricultural equipment dealer in rural, upstate New York.

 While I have a full post on some of the details and strategies here, what I can tell you is Billy Eklund is one business owner who really knows his customer.

 And I could tell that from the moment I walked in.

-Billy was seeing less of the commercial customers who had been his bread and butter and more of a weekend or vacation-home customer who loves to play farmer but who doesn’t want to walk down a hill to look at over 100 tractors.
+Billy saw less of the commercial customers who had been his bread and butter and more of a weekend or vacation-home customer who loves to play farmer but doesn’t want to walk down a hill to look at over 100 tractors.